samailamalima/chat-app/README.md

 To run the Chat App, follow these steps:

 1. Ensure that latest Node.js and npm are installed on your computer.
-2. Open a terminal and navigate to the project folder.
+2. Open a terminal and navigate to the project folder `npx create-react-app ./` this will create a react template for you to work.
-3. Run the command `npm install` to install all the required dependencies.
-4. Once the installation is complete, run the command `npm start` to start the development server.
+3. Once the installation is complete, run the command `npm start` to start the development server.
-5. Open a web browser and visit `http://localhost:3000` to view the application.
+4. Open a web browser and visit `http://localhost:3000` to view the application.

 ## Dependencies
 The Chat App relies on the following dependencies: